fairydust-space/launchpad/content/HowTo_Setup/_index.en.md

 ---
-title: "1) HowTo Setup"
+title: "How To Setup"
 date: 2020-07-07T19:00:00Z
 draft: false
 ---
-TBD
+Need help setting up your Matrix client?
+There shall be guides.